How To Prepare For the MMI

 MMI Sample Questions and Answers

 Knowing how to practice for the MMI is tricky, as there are many things you need to know to perform your best on interview day.
-We’ll review two answers to common MMI questions and provide a list you can use to direct your preparation.
+We’ll review practice MMI questions and answers and provide a list you can use to direct your preparation.

-Let’s take a look at two MMI practice questions and answers
+Let’s take a look at some MMI practice questions and answers

 Why did you apply to this school?

 The key to answering this type of question is research; determine the unique aspects of your desired medical school that set it apart from others.
+You might mention specific professors, classes, values, or research you’re interested in.
 Use these details in your response to convey your desire to attend that institution.
-Ensure you’re as detailed and specific as possible.

-This response is concise, detailed, and shows why the applicant wants to attend the medical school in question.
+This response does just this.
+It is concise, detailed, and shows why the applicant wants to attend the medical school in question, making specific mention of a professor they’d like to learn from.

 What would you say to a family member if they requested you to share a patient’s private information?